nextairehorizon/E-Learning-Platform/Air Quality and Exposure/Module 4: Multi-Source Data Integration & Interoperability/readme.md

 •	Applying interoperability principles and metadata standards to support reproducibility and cross-platform use

+---

+### Strategic Importance within the Curriculum

+This module serves as the data fusion bridge of the AQ track.
+It operationalises outputs from:

+ •	Measurement modules (reference and LCS data)

+ •	QA/QC procedures

+ •	Modelling and forecasting approaches

+##### *By focusing on harmonisation and interoperability, it enables participants to move from isolated datasets to scalable, integrated environmental data systems, an essential prerequisite for modern AI-driven environmental intelligence.
+In an R&I context, these competencies support the development of robust, cross-border, multi-institutional AQ analytics infrastructures aligned with European environmental data standards and digital transformation priorities.*

+---

 ## Detailed curriculum content and training materials: